Commander-lol/remarkable-embed/README.md

 # remarkably-simple-tags

-Provides the `{@plugin: parameters}` syntax to remarkable, allowing you to easily create your own tags including tags to embed rich content in your documents as defined by any given plugins.
+Provides the `{@plugin[: parameters [parameters...]]}` syntax to remarkable, allowing you to easily create your own tags including tags to embed rich content in your documents as defined by any given plugins.

 Forked from
 [remarkable-embeded](https://github.com/Commander-lol/remarkable-embed).